-- A. Seniority means the uninterrupted duration of service measured in years, months, and days that an employee has accumulated while appointed as a full-time Officer by the Board. - B. An Officer who serves full-time in probationary, provisional, or temporary capacity shall have such time included in seniority provided that the Officer receives a permanent appointment without interruption in service.

-- C. A termination of employment lasting less than thirty-one (31) days shall not constitute interruption in continuous service.
+- A. Seniority means the uninterrupted duration of service measured in years, months, and days that an employee has accumulated while appointed as a full-time Officer by the Board. - B. An Officer who serves full-time in probationary, provisional, or temporary capacity shall have such time included in seniority provided that the Officer receives a permanent appointment without interruption in service. - C. A termination of employment lasting less than thirty-one (31) days shall not constitute interruption in continuous service.
 Once continuous service is interrupted, the Officer loses all previously accumulated seniority, unless the Officer is reinstated in which case the Officer is entitled to previously accumulated seniority.
 An authorized leave of absence does not constitute interruption in continuous service provided the Officer returns to active service following the expiration of the leave. - D. All Officers shall serve a probationary period of twelve (12) months and maybe terminated during this period without cause.
+Probationary Officers will not count towards the agreed upon minimum shift staffing requirements outlined in Article 5, Section 1, while on probation.
 Subsequent to the probationary period, an Officer can only be terminated in accordance with the provisions of the Ohio Revised Code applicable to township police officers.